-Renowned artist, Akiane Kramarik, knows that experiencing visions of Jesus and Heaven changes everything!
-Akiane Kramarik, now 22, has been helping change the way many people think about Heaven and life after death since she was 8.
+Child prodigy artist, Akiane Kramarik, knows that experiencing visions of Jesus and Heaven changes everything!
+Akiane Kramarik has been helping change the way many people think about Heaven and life after death since she was 8.
 It’s not just her paintings, which are awe-inspiring in themselves, but it’s how she came to paint them.

-Akiane Kramarik began having powerful dreams and visions when she was only three years old.
-She felt compelled to draw what she had seen, even though she didn’t have the vocabulary and didn’t really understand what she was seeing.
+According to Akiane Kramarik's autobiography titled Akiane, Her Life, Her Art, Her Poetry, she began having powerful dreams and visions when she was only three years old and felt compelled to draw what she had seen, even though she didn’t have the vocabulary and didn’t really understand what she was seeing.

 Colton’s family was amazed by the child’s story.
 He described people and events that he couldn’t possibly have been aware of unless he had actually been to heaven.
-His father recounted the events in a best-selling book entitled “Heaven is for Real,” which has sold 30 million copies worldwide, and was also produced into a movie.
+His father recounted the events in a best-selling book entitled “Heaven is for Real,” which has sold over 30 million copies worldwide, and was also produced into a blockbuster movie also titled "Heave is for Real" and

 Colton looked at many artistic likenesses of Jesus over the next few years, hoping to find the one that would be the most accurate depiction.
-Then, in 2006, Colton’s father found Akiane Kramarik’s “Prince of Peace” on the Internet, and showed the portrait of Jesus to Colton, who said: “Dad, that one is right!”
+Then, in 2006, Colton’s father found a CNN documentary with Akiane Kramarik’s “Prince of Peace” painting of Jesus on the Internet, and showed the portrait of Christ to Colton, who said: “Dad, that one is right!”

 Learn about other interesting similarities between Akiane Kramarik and Colton Burpo.